Being in the restaurant business can be very rewarding but can also be somewhat stressful.

 Figuring out your target market is extremely important and can be established by doing some local market research.

-Visiting established restaurants in the area will allow you to see how busy they are at certain times of the week, as well as being able to look at and sample their menus.
+Visiting established restaurants in the area will allow you to see how busy they are at certain times of the week, as well as be able to look at and sample their menus.

 Talk to the locals and find out what they want or, if feasible to do so, run a few polls on social media to gauge if there are any gaps in the local community.